Nishat322/Petful-api/README.md

     DELETE: Delete person in at the front of the queue.

 #### /api/pets
-    GET: Return all pets in queue including cats and dogs.
+    GET: Return all pets in queue
-    DELETE: Delete the first animal in both of the dog queue and cat queue.
+    DELETE: Delete the first animal in both queues

 #### /api/pets
     GET /api/cat: Return the first cat in cat queue.